Tag Archives: W.R. Gingell

 my review

-Ugh, why do I start a series that aren’t finished?
+Ugh, why did I start a series that isn’t finished?
 Well, I know why.
-Gingell is one of my favorite authors, and I was so excited to get a new series from her that I contributed to the Kickstarter so I could get the books early and then dove right in.
+Gingell is one of my favorite authors, and I was so excited to get a new series from her that I contributed to the Kickstarter so I could get the books early, and then dove right in.
 But I’m a binger.
 Waiting between books is agonizing!

-I very much appreciated that just about everyone in this book started the book angry with one another but eventually were able to come to equilibrium again.
-Viv and Luca together form an adorable manzai-like double act (with Viv the straight (wo)man and Luca the funny-man).
+I greatly appreciated that almost everyone in this book started off angry with one another, but eventually found a way to come to equilibrium again.
+Viv and Luca together form an adorable manzai-like double act (with Viv the straight (wo)man and Luca the funny man).
 Jasper isn’t in this book as much as the last, but he and the rest of the Tea House are a great cast of characters.
 Plus, I love how the other Behind/Between series seem to be weaving together.

 Obviously, I can’t wait for the next book.